Top Hill Stations Near Dalhousie – Scenic Getaways & Travel Tips 2026

 Best route: Dalhousie → Nurpur → Kangra → Dharamshala (5-hour drive)

-Bir Billing gave me the thrill of a lifetime!
+Bir Billing give me the thrill of a lifetime!
 Known as India’s paragliding capital, this place lets you glide over the Himalayan valleys like a bird.
-My sunrise flight was surreal — golden light on snow peaks, cold air rushing past, and an indescribable sense of freedom.
+The sunrise flight is surreal — golden light on snow peaks, cold air rushing past and an indescribable sense of freedom.

 Visit Bir Billing hill stations